unpsjb-rtsg/slack-freertos/test/README.md

-# mbed LPC1768 tests
+# Perfomance evaluations

-This directory contains the source code, scripts and other resources needed to run several performance tests.
-This evaluation are designed to run on a mbed LPC1768 board.
+This directory contains the source code, scripts and other resources needed to run several tests that evaluate the perfomance of the Slack Stealing framework according to different metrics.
+These evaluations are designed to run on a mbed LPC1768 development board.

 ## Available tests

-The available tests are:
+The following evaluations are available:

 1. Execution cost measured in CPU cycles of the `vTaskDelayUntil()` kernel function.
 2. Amount of ceil and floor operations performed by the selected Slack Stealing method.